davidkhachatryan123/davidkhachatryan123/README.md

 ## <picture><img src="https://github.com/davidkhachatryan123/davidkhachatryan123/raw/main/assets/about_me.gif" width = 50px></picture> **About me**

-I am an ASP.NET Core and Angular developer
+I am a Full-Stack WEB Developer.
+Throughout my 3 years of experience in IT, I have developed a strong understanding of ASP.NET Core and Angular technologies.

 📫 How to reach me: davidkhachatryan359@gmail.com